SuruthyS/learning_the_targets_of_AML/README.md

 ### images
 Basic images of the networks, tables, and supplementary tables that are presented in the manuscript.
 ### networks
-Network files (.graphml) that were constructed using Cytoscape (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC403769/) fo the selected candidates.
+Network files (.graphml) that were generated in "using_the_multiscale_interactome" and used in Cytoscape (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC403769/) to create imformative networks for the candidates.
 ### top_4
 Data of diffusion profiles and treatment importance values that are formatted for use in generating networks in Cytoscape.
 ### vist_freq_drug_disease